 1. Coronary CT Angiography

 NICE recommend Coronary CT Angiography.
-However, it is not suitable for everyone and if there is substantial coronary calcification/ degeneration in the arteries it will not give an accurate result.
-In general, however it is accurate, and it will detect very small amounts of coronary artery disease that the other tests will miss but that still need treatment.
+However, it is not suitable for everyone and if there is substantial coronary calcification/ degeneration in the arteries, it will not give an accurate result.
+In general it is very accurate, and it will detect tiny amounts of coronary artery disease that the other tests will miss but that still need treatment.

 The test is simple to perform-the patient lies in a scanner and whilst the scan is done and X-Ray contrast medium is injected into an intravenous drip in a vein in the arm.
 It is painless and takes about 30 minutes.